 I’ll never forget the moment my husband got the phone call that we were moving to Germany.
-I think I was jumping around the house in joy.
+I was jumping around the house with joy.
 I have always loved traveling.
-I studied abroad in Italy when I was in college because I love travel and am fascinated by other cultures, and fell in love with the country.
+I studied abroad in Italy when I was in college.
+I love travel and am fascinated by other cultures, and fell in love with the country.
 So although I knew nothing about Germany or what to expect, I know I love adventure, culture, and exploring the world around me so I was certain we were going to have a great time.
 My husband was excited too, but I don’t think he realized what a cool experience living in Germany would be until we actually moved here (and after we took care of the less extravagant details of living in another country i.e. setting up utilities, finding a house, etc).

 I tend to forget just how different Germany is from America.
 While we’ve only been here for two and a half years, that’s still been enough time for us to get a feel for the country and the area.
 I’ve also only been back to the states once in those 2 1/2 years.
 You can read about that here.